By Donna Manz

 Airfares are affected by supply and demand just like other purchases.
 As available seat inventory goes down, fares go up.
 If you are flexible and can pick a different flight time or date, you may be able to book a cheaper flight.

 Hotels vs. Apartments – which should you choose?
 That depends on your priorities.
 If you’re a family or small group and want to cut costs, you may find it less expensive to stay in an apartment.
+Also check to see where you are going has any safety issues.

 When I travel for work or pleasure, however, I stay in a centrally located hotel because I need access to resources – from personal help to dining – that I would not have in an apartment.